-- b.
-Spill Prevention and Response Procedures (see Part 3.1.2.4) Procedures for preventing and responding to spills and leaks, including notification procedures that will be/have been followed at the facility.
-For preventing spills, include in the SWP3 the control measures for material handling and storage, and the procedures for preventing spills that can contaminate stormwater.
-Specify cleanup equipment, procedures and spill logs, as appropriate, in the event of spills.
+- a.
+Good Housekeeping (see Part 2.1.2.2) Describe how the selected practices in Part 6.2.5.1 will keep clean all exposed areas of the facility that are potential sources of pollutants and are appropriate for the facility to control pollution.
+Provide a schedule or the convention used for determining when pickup and disposal of waste materials occurs.
+Also provide a schedule for routine inspections for leaks and conditions of drums, tanks and containers.
+Maintain a housekeeping log or documentation in the SWP3. - b.
+Spill Prevention and Response Procedures (see Part 2.1.2.4) Procedures for preventing and responding to spills and leaks, including notification procedures that will be/have been followed at the facility.
 You may reference the existence of other plans for Spill Prevention Control and Countermeasures (SPCC) developed for the facility under Section 311 (aka Section 1321) of the CWA or BMP programs otherwise required by an OPDES permit for the facility, provided that you keep a copy of that other plan onsite and make it available for review. - c.
-Preventive Maintenance (see Part 3.1.2.3) Preventive maintenance procedures, including regular inspections, testing, maintenance and repair of all control measures to avoid situations that may result in leaks, spills, and other releases, and any back-up practices in place should a runoff event occur while a control measure is off-line.
-The SWP3 shall include the schedule or frequency for maintaining all control measures used to comply with the effluent limits in Part 3; - d.
-Erosion and Sediment Controls (see Part 3.1.2.5) Structural and non-structural control measures must be used to minimize the discharge of sediment.
-If you use polymers and/or other chemical treatments as part of your controls, you must identify the polymers and/or chemicals used and the purpose; - e.
-Runoff Management (see Part 3.1.2.6) Procedures to divert, infiltrate, reuse, contain or otherwise reduce stormwater runoff to minimize pollutants in your discharges. - f.
-Salt Storage Piles or Piles Containing Salt (see Part 3.1.2.7) Implement appropriate control measures (e.g., good housekeeping, diversions, containment) to minimize exposure resulting from adding to or removing materials from the pile. - g.
-Employee Training (see Part 3.1.2.8) The elements of your employee training plan shall include all, but not be limited to, the requirements set forth in Part 3.1.2.8, and also the following: - The content of the training; - The frequency/schedule of training for employees who work in areas where industrial materials or activities are exposed to stormwater, or who are responsible for implementing activities necessary to meet the conditions of this permit; - A log of the dates on which specific employees received training.
+Maintenance (see Part 2.1.2.3) Describe maintenance procedures, including regular inspections, testing, maintenance and repair of all control measures to avoid situations that may result in leaks, spills, and other releases, and any back-up practices in place should a runoff event occur while a control measure is off-line.
+The SWP3 shall include the schedule or frequency for maintaining all control measures used to comply with the effluent limits in Part 2.

+- d.
+Erosion and Sediment Controls (see Part 2.1.2.5) Describe how the selected practices in Part 6.2.5.1 will minimize the discharge of sediment and are appropriate for the facility to control pollution.
+In addition, your SWP3 must include a maintenance program for all the structural BMPs at your facility to ensure effective operation.
+If you use polymers and/or other chemical treatments as part of your controls, you must identify the polymers and/or chemicals used and the purpose. - e.
+Stormwater Runoff Management (see Part 2.1.2.6) Procedures to divert, infiltrate, contain, reuse, or otherwise reduce stormwater runoff to minimize pollutants in your discharges. - f.
+Salt Storage Piles or Piles Containing Salt (see Part 2.1.2.7) Procedures and schedules that you will use (e.g., good housekeeping, diversions, containment) to minimize exposure resulting from adding to or removing materials from the pile.

-Employee training shall be conducted at least annually (or more often if employee turnover is high).
+6.2.6.2 Pertaining to Control Measures Used to Comply with Sector Specific Effluent Limits in Part 10

+Describe any procedures and schedules that will be used at your site to comply with any sector-specific requirements that apply to your facility in Part 10 of this permit.
+Describe the location at your site where each control and/or procedure will be implemented.

-4.2.5.2 Pertaining to Inspections
+6.2.6.3 Pertaining to Inspections

-You must document in your SWP3 your procedures for performing, as appropriate, the types of inspections specified by this Permit (see Part 5).
+You must document in your SWP3 your procedures for performing, as appropriate, the types of inspections specified by this permit (see Part 3).